 You may find that during the installation procedure important files may be changed or even cancelled.
-To avoid further problems in using older files after an installation, make sure you safeguard your hard drive.
-See page 59 for further information regarding data backup.
+To avoid further problems in using older files after an installation, make sure you safeguard.

 How to Install your Software

 Please follow the instruction of the software vendor.
 We will describe a typical installation.
 Once you insert a CD, the installation menu is started automatically.